mikependon/RepoDB.NET/pages/features/transaction.md

 The way transaction works in the library is very identical with the way how it works with ADO.NET.

-> The full implementation of [unit-of-work](/reference/unitofwork) is not being supported in the library.
-However, the support to transaction is very useful if we are to implement a unit-of-work using this library.

 #### Using a Transaction via Connection

 Creates a transaction object and pass it when you call any of the operation.